Ecological monitoring shows low impact of heavy rain on protected species

-The Galapagos National Park Directorate and the Ministry of Environment, based on the actions established in the existing contingency plan, conducted an assessment of the environmental impacts of the heavy rain that fell across the archipelago last Monday.
+The Galapagos National Park Directorate and the Ministry of Environment, conducted an assessment of the environmental impacts of the heavy rain that fell across the Archipelago last Monday.

 Rangers surveyed areas of high ecological value on the island of Santa Cruz, to determine the degree of damage.
 They found that nesting zones of Galapagos storm petrels situated in the highest parts of the island have not been affected.
 The nests are inactive for now, with the last of the chicks having left the nests in mid-December.